arlofonseca/fivem-parking/README.md

 #### `/givevehicle [model] [targetId]`

-- Ace-restricted command specifically created to streamline the insertion of vehicles into the database and the vehicle garage of another player or players.
+- This command is limited to a particular group and is tailored to simplify the process of adding vehicles to both the database and the vehicle garages of other players.

 ### Exported Functions (server)